 - Difficulty staying awake if not being stimulated

 These symptoms could mean you are experiencing insomnia like effects as you age.
-There some interesting causes that end up leading to insomnia.
+There some interesting causes that can lead to insomnia.
 This can range from poor sleeping habits like falling asleep with the TV on, to disorders like restless leg syndrome.
-On top of issues like that one can experience insomnia because of stress and anxiety and even medications that have side effects that interfere with sleep.
+On top of these issues, one can experience insomnia because of stress and anxiety and even medications that have side effects that interfere with sleep.

 Tips for a Good Night’s Sleep

 Often times when we age we lose that sense of “doing” that our younger selves were so engaged in.
 Just because you are retired does not mean you cannot still try to be involved in certain activities.
 These activities will prepare your body for sleep.